onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 ## Create the voter accounts

-This transaction serves to create the vaults for the voters:
+The next transaction serves to create the governance token vault for a voter, effectively giving the user the general ability to vote with governance tokens.
+The vault will later be used in order to get a ballot from the administration contract, which can then be used to vote on proposals which the administrator created.

 ```cadence:title=tx_01_SetupAccount.cdc
 import FungibleToken from 0xf8d6e0586b0a20c7